-- Collar, ID tag, microchip are all essential as well.
+- Identification: Collar, ID tag, microchip are all essential as well.

 - Bell attached to the harness: Good for warning wildlife and for small dogs it helps the human know where they are quickly and easily.
 Tip: Use Christmas bells from craft stores and carabiners to keep the bells attached even if your dogs rub against trees.
 The velcro ones can fall off easily.

-- Backpack for carrying smaller dogs in, especially if they are young and growing, or older and slowing down.
+- Backpack for carrying smaller dogs: Especially if they are young and growing, or older and slowing down.

 - A Shorter Leash (4-6 ft): Can be good to have if you plan to practice off-leash recall but are still new to practicing and don’t quite trust your dog to be completely off leash.
 A shorter leash is also helpful for more crowded areas.

-- Bear spray if you are in bear country.
+- Bear spray: Very important if you are in bear country.

 - Optional: GPS Collar: A great extra tool for peace of mind.
 It can also be fun to see where your dogs go on their own.

-What are your favorite skills to teach the dog?
+What are your favorite skills to teach the dog while outdoors?

 - Recall (come when called).
-An individual recall for calling one dog at a time.
+Practice an individual recall for calling one dog at a time.
 With multiple dogs a group recall like “Puppies!” is essential for off-leash time.

 - A release cue (Example: “All done”) to go enjoy the trail and do what they want.
 This is important for all behaviors to have a release cue.
 Whenever it’s to keep your dog close to you or during a down/stay.
 A release is essential to let your dog know they can go do their own thing.